akohan91/Libak_SObjectCollection/README.md

 ### Filter

-The Filter class implements the ISObjectMatchable interface and represents a condition to compare a field value in an SObject record against a specified value.
+The Filter class implements the ICondition interface and represents a condition to compare a field value in an SObject record against a specified value.

 #### Constructor